q2L3ntk/APIStudents-kt/README.md

 }
 ```
 ## About
 This application was developed using Spring framework version 3.2.11 and using Kotlin language with Gradle project build system.
+Build and run with Java 21 JDK